darrenjennings/guuu.io/docs/_posts/data-fetching-vue-composition-api.md

-This is common in RESTful endpoints when an endpoint doesn't support [eager relations](https://typeorm.io/#/eager-and-lazy-relations), specify join fields, or if you are not using [GraphQL](https://graphql.org/learn/queries/) which is able to return specific fields.
-The subsequent mounting and network cost could get expensive:
+This is common in RESTful endpoints when an endpoint doesn't support [eager relations](https://typeorm.io/#/eager-and-lazy-relations), specify join fields, or if you are not using [GraphQL](https://graphql.org/learn/queries/) which is able to specify multiple return entities.
+The subsequent mounting and network cost blocking the render could get expensive.

 ```vue
 <template>